GEM-benchmark/NL-Augmenter/transformations/replace_financial_amounts/README.md

 - Tatiana Ekeinhor (tatiana.ekeinhor@vadesecure.com, Vade)
 - Antoine Honoré (antoine.honore@vadesecure.com, Vade)

-## What type of a transformation is this?
+## What type of transformation is this?
 This transformation acts like a perturbation to test robustness.
 Generated transformations display high similarity to the source sentences i.e. the code outputs highly precise generations.
 It is a substitution of a financial amount to another financial amount.